 Many of us love boats.
 Some of us were fortunate enough to grow up “messing about in boats”.

-So, when we see a nautical item from years past, it gives us a warm feeling from a memory; maybe a fun adventure with a parent, grandparent, or a childhood friend.
+When we see a nautical item from years past, it gives us a warm feeling of a memory, or an adventure on the water.

-nautical items available for purchase.
-Of course, Northern Boater has a facebook page for you
+Of course, Northern Boater has a facebook page for you to follow, too!

-Here is a list of Nautical and Maritime Antiques/Collectibles and Artifacts that you may expect to see at Northern Boater…
+Here is a list of Nautical Antiques & Collectibles you may expect to see at Northern Boater…

 ~ Nautical Charts, from the Oceanographic Office of The Department of The Navy.